KMHSTG/Gunbird2-UnlockAine/README.md

 If using regular MAME:    -nonvram_save
 Example: \mame.exe gunbird2 -record gb2demo.inp -nonvram_save

 Before launching the patched game like this, make sure your MAME nvram directory has no "gunbird2" folder in it.
+If you make a mistake with your shortcuts, and run the game even once without the nvram-disable, then MAME will immediately recreate the gunbird2 folder in the nvram directory.
+Preventing the gunbird2 folder from ever appearing there, should be your visual aid on how to avoid demo desync with certainty.

 ## Patching Instructions: